Extending Grace in Every Season of Life

 "Let love and faithfulness never leave you; bind them around your neck, write them on the tablet of your heart.
 Then you will win favor and a good name in the sight of God and man."

-By living with love, compassion, and grace, we reflect Jesus and grow closer to Him, creating a community rooted in understanding and support, no matter what season of life we’re in.
+By living with love, compassion, and grace, we reflect on Jesus and grow closer to Him, creating a community rooted in understanding and support, no matter our season of life.

 Comments